 Chief Concrete Cutting & Demolition takes the safety of our clients and employees very seriously.
 Read on to see the answers to commonly asked safety questions.

 Q: What measures does Chief Concrete Cutting & Demolition implement to ensure the safety of clients and staff?

-A: We train all of our employees in concrete cutting and coring safety measures in order to minimize risk of work-related accidents.
+A: We train all of our employees in concrete cutting and demolition safety measures in order to minimize risk of work-related accidents.
 We also execute certain supervisory practices to ensure that safety procedures are adhered to.
 These safety precautions are in place specifically to protect the safety of our clients and our workers.

 A: Cutting concrete can be a dangerous business.
-To minimize the risk of work-related accidents, Chief Concrete Cutting & Coring requires that our employees use proper personal protective equipment based on the specific job being performed.
+To minimize the risk of work-related accidents, Chief Concrete Cutting & Demolition requires that our employees use proper personal protective equipment based on the specific job being performed.
 The following is a list of commonly used personal protective equipment.

 A: Concrete dust is potentially damaging to the lungs, sinuses and eyes.
 Dust can also become corrosive and abrasive, damaging surrounding finish.
 The two most common methods in dust control are wet cutting, where the dust is collected in the cooling water, and pneumatic devices, which serve to pull dust away in an air stream.